 Suites excepted, most rooms don’t have windows, but their vaulted ceilings, minimalist furnishings and clever design touches – such as the lattice-like partitions between bedroom and bathroom – ensure they still feel spacious.
 If you’re after a city view, lots of legroom and a bath tub, book the 70sq m Revolution Suite.

-The concrete infinity pool is on the terracotta roof terrace.
+Though currently closed, the concrete infinity pool is on the terracotta roof terrace.
 Bright yellow sunloungers, parasols and sofas run along one side, add a playful shot of colour.
 There’s a stylish poolside bar at one end, a palm-ringed hot tub at the other, and a small changing cabin off to the side.

 Bring your boldest, brightest swimwear – it’ll create a photo-worthy contrast with the concrete pool.